gabefletch/optimal-v11/README.md

 # optimal-v11
 This is the open-source viewing repository for [Optimal](https://dub.sh/optimal) v11 HTM and JS source code, created with [Webflow](https://webflow.com).
-### I don't see any code...
+### Codename Chesapeake
-And you won't for a while.
-Optimal v11 constitutes a full re-write of assets from v10.0.4 to Webflow.
+Chesapeake refers to the current alpha build of Optimal v11 in Webflow.
+[View Chesapeake code here](https://github.com/gabefletch/optimal-v11/tree/main/Chesapeake%20Alpha).

 ### Why Webflow?
 Bootstrap offers the widest range of development freedom ever for both Optimal and its lead developer Gabe Fletcher.